Jahanshah1/Dungeon-Slayer-game/README.md

 ## How to Run
 **option1** - In windows simply download the zip file and run the `.exe`
 <br />
-**option2** - If the `.exe` fails to run or you are on a different platform then open the whole folder in Visual Studio code and run `main.py`
+**option2** - If the `.exe` fails to run or if you are on a different platform then open the whole folder in Visual Studio code and run `main.py`